Health Insurance for Nutrition Services

 The information below will walk you through the steps to take to see if your insurance will cover the cost of nutrition counseling for your visit.

-What insurance companies does Amy and her team participate with?
+What insurance companies does Amy and her team (The Plano Program) participate with?

 I live far away, can I use my insurance for telehealth services with Amy and her team?

-Right now due to the pandemic most insurances are covering for telehealth services.
+Right now (2022) due to the pandemic most insurances are covering for telehealth services.
 Therefore, when you schedule your visit you will be directed towards the next steps to setting up properly for your telehealth session.
+However, it is possible your insurance plan may impose a cost-share for you to use this service.
+Therefore, please call your insurance company to confirm your telehealth coverage PRIOR to scheduling your visit.

 What happens if you do not participate with my insurance?

-Amy and her team members don’t currently participate with Aetna.
+Currently, Amy and her team participate with all the major insurance companies.

-Initial visits are $180.00 and each follow-up visit is $80.00.
-Amy accepts cash, check and all major credit cards.
+In the event, your claim is denied for lack of nutrition coverage our initial visits (60-minutes) are $180.00 and each follow-up visit (30-minutes) is $80.00.
+The Plano Program accepts cash, check and all major credit cards.

 What questions should I ask when calling my insurance company?